Medical Advisory Panel

-He was the co-founder and CEO of the Borreliosis Clinic Augsburg and laboratory manager of Infectolab, Germany, from 2007 – 2014.
-He is currently the CEO of the autonomous laboratory ArminLabs, Augsburg, Germany, dedicated to the diagnosis of tick-borne diseases.
+He is founder and CEO of ArminLabs, Augsburg, Germany, dedicated to the diagnosis of tick-borne diseases.

 Dr. Schwarzbach is a former Board Member of the International Lyme and Associated Diseases Society (ILADS), USA, and serves as an expert on advisory committees on Lyme Disease in Australia, Ireland, France and Germany.
 He is also a member of working groups for Lyme Disease in France and Canada.

 He took part in the Hilysens I and II scientific research projects organised by the European Union.
 These aimed at developing a prototype of a highly sensitive lab-on-a-chip tool for Borrelia burgdorferi IgG and IgM antibodies.